When does the residency program run? What are the important dates?

 What is the accommodation like?

-Residents will be accommodated in the downtown quarter of Budapest’s center city in well equipped and secure shared apartments.
-Private and twin rooms are available.
-There is a fee difference.
+Residents will be accommodated in the downtown quarter of Budapest’s center city in private rooms in well equipped and secure shared apartments.

 What does the program cost include?

 The program fee includes the accommodation, studio rental, and free access to additional workshops, programs, and lectures.